 “Yeah, I’m fine,” I called back, trying to catch my breath before meeting him in the kitchen, on my way out to the backyard.
-He was really getting antsy a lot these days.

-“Mitchell, come here.
-Look at my picture.”
+“Mitchell, look at my picture.”

 I sighed.
 Maybe now wasn’t the time to check the backyard anyway.
 I didn’t need Remmy asking me any uncomfortable questions.
 I tried to look calm.
 Remmy could usually tell when I was upset, because he said my eyebrows moved down and made the slightest shadow over my eyes.
-I didn’t believe that could even happen, but if anyone could notice something like that, it was Remmy.
+I wasn’t sure that could even happen, but if anyone could notice something like that, it was Remmy.